 The marketing strategy plan includes how to publicize the business using available tools and media.
 Advertisement campaigns, online and digital marketing efforts, social network marketing, product promotion, client outreach, customer support & followups, etc. are all that a sound marketing strategy should define precisely.

 The marketing strategy should be planned after the overall schematics of the business had been determined by the business plan.
-When the business starts and is ready to reach for its potential customers for the first time, the marketing strategy will be applied to facilitate this process.
+When the business starts and is ready to reach out to its potential customers for the first time, the marketing strategy will be applied to facilitate this process.

 Any business that starts with these four requirements can easily reach its goals and succeed.
-These four items are required in almost all businesses, regardless of them being online or a brick and mortar (physical) one.
+These four items are required in almost all businesses, regardless of whether them being an online or a brick and mortar (physical) one.
 More complex businesses can require more than these four items.
-You have to do your research as complete as possible to spot all requirements and fulfill them before starting.
+You have to do your research as completely as possible to spot all requirements and fulfill them before starting.

 And one more thing.
 Don’t start your business before you created a business plan and a marketing strategy.
-These are some of the most important stages for every business, especially for the early stages.
-Don’t make such Mistakes because they will kill your business at some point when you don’t expect them at all.
+These are some of the most important stages for every business, especially in the early stages.
+Don’t make such mistakes because they will kill your business at some point when you don’t expect them at all.

 Why This List is Different?

 I want to write articles that are actually helpful and visitors like you can be satisfied with the information.
-That is why I don’t stop after making a list of items, but I do a lot of research, either online or from my or my clients’ experience, which businesses tend to succeed more; A winning business!
+That is why I don’t stop at making a list of items, but I do a lot of research, either online, my own, or my clients’ experience about which businesses tend to succeed more; A winning business!

 Therefore, if you are looking to find how to start an actual online business from 0 to 100, then this is the article you should read, but if you only looking to find some ideas and do the rest of the research yourself, then this list only helps you with a few items.
 You have to find the rest elsewhere.